gabrielvpina/ViewVir/README.md

 # ViewVir

-ViewVir is a simple pipeline created for the visualization and analysis of viral sequences in metatranscriptomics data.
-The initial input required to run the pipeline is the `non-Host contig`.
-ViewVir relies on Diamond Aligner and InterproScan analysis and utilizes interactive Plotly and DNA Features Viewer graphics for result visualization.
+ViewVir is a pipeline designed to characterize and visualize potential viral contigs of non DNA viruses in RNA-seq samples.
+The input for the tool is a fasta file of pre-assembled contigs.
+The analysis performed by ViewVir depends on pre-installed tools such as CAP3, ORFipy, and Diamond.
+Additionally, it can be integrated with the local machine's InterProScan.

 For more detailed information, please refer to the [Wiki page](https://github.com/gabrielvpina/ViewVir/wiki).